sree-hari-s/MasteringPyTrail/README.md

 - Completion of all challenge projects.
 - Active participation in coding challenges and competitions.
 - Networking with fellow challenge participants.
-- Sharing knowledge through blog posts and tutorials.
+- Sharing knowledge.

 ## Contributing

 If you're also enrolled in this challenge or want to contribute in any way, feel free to get involved.
-You can suggest improvements, share additional resources, or provide support and encouragement by [opening an issue](https://github.com/sree-hari-s/100DaysOfCode-Python/issues)
+You can suggest improvements, share additional resources, or provide support and encouragement by [opening an issue](https://github.com/sree-hari-s/100DaysOfCode-Python/issues).

 Happy coding!